-- ➤ Maintain the excellent district student attendance rate during FY2014 and beyond.
-The attendance rate has been fairly stable in recent years. - ➤ Maintain the good career-technical program participation rate during FY2014 and beyond by making all existing programs operational. - Improve the program of textbook replacement, as needed.
-The percentage of up-todate textbooks has decreased dramatically during the past two years. - Monitor and consider policy revisions regarding enrollment of Students with Disabilities (SWD) in career-technical programs.
-To ensure that SWD have access to such programs, everyone involved in the Individual Education Program (IEP) process should be aware of the appropriateness of these programs for all students.
+- ➤ Maintain the excellent district student attendance rate during FY2015 and beyond.
+The attendance rate has been fairly stable in recent years. - ➤ Maintain the good career-technical program participation rate during FY2014 and beyond by making all existing programs operational.
+New career-technical programming is under development at Indian River High School and is being considered at Ralph C. Starkey High School. - ➤ Improve the program of textbook replacement, as needed.
+The percentage of upto-date textbooks has decreased dramatically during the past several years.
+This is a matter that should be monitored by the schools' principals or assistant principals and by Buckeye United School District administrators.